elyziumayo/Artix-Optimizations/README.md

 but when it come to core pkg artix maintains it own pkg that donot need systemd stuff

 ## Suggestion
-If anyone knows how we can achieve such automation like aur on Artix plz tellme 😁.
+If anyone knows how we can achieve such automation like aur on Artix plz tell me 😁.

 ## script current status